Grim-/OutwardSuperSimpleExample/README.md

 (We'll come back to this later)

-#YEAH BUT WHAT IS A COMPONENT?
+Part Two : #YEAH BUT WHAT IS A COMPONENT?

 Well ok but that doesn't really tell us still *what* a component is right?

 Well a component is whatever you want it to be.
+At it's core just code.

 Lets take a recent and thankfully very straightforward example where Avrixel wanted to create a simple mechanic for their class, if you want more information on the class itself please visit the #frost-warrior discord channel.

 In terms of mechanics, they wanted to check that whenever the player dodges, if they have any stacks of their custom Status Effect named "Permafrost" and remove it.

-So we need to create a MonoBehaviour that we add to the PlayerGameObject and it listens for when the player dodges and then removes a "stack" of the LeveledStatusEffect.
+So we need to create a MonoBehaviour that we add to the PlayerGameObject and that listens for when the player dodges and then removes a "stack" of the LeveledStatusEffect.
+A real world example of a LevelledStatusEffect would be the Alert buff "https://outward.fandom.com/wiki/Alert"

 But how *exactly* do we 'listen' for when the player dodges?
 This is the part of modding where things get tricky, the straight forward answer is because someone already had a good idea how a game is set up, and had a rough idea where to look already.